Arcee: Comics

+3H Enterprises

-3H EnterprisesTransformers: Universe Wreckers #1 starts with a flashback to late in the original cartoon series, where Daniel Witwicky and Wheelie are killed.
+Transformers: Universe Wreckers #1 starts with a flashback to late in the original cartoon series, where Daniel Witwicky and Wheelie are killed.
 This puts Daniel's friend Arcee into a sad state.
 The main story is set in the later episodes of Beast Machines.
 Arcee, now a Maximal Valkyrie with a spider beast mode, joins the Wreckers, though initially she proves unwilling.
 The Predacon Fractyl speaks with her after the rest of the group leaves, but is then almost killed by the Vehicons, and Arcee saves his life by sharing her Spark with him, converting him into a new body in the process.
 The two then rejoin the rest of the team and flee Cybertron in an Autobot shuttle, which unbeknownst to them has been boarded by Devcon.
 A confrontation with him leaves Fractyl dangerously wounded, and Arcee takes him to receive medical care.
 She and the other Wreckers are then betrayed by Cyclonus, who had infiltrated the team in service to the Predacon criminal Cryotek.

 According to the script for the unreleased issue #4 of Transformers: Universe - The Wreckers the Wreckers returned to Cybertron where they helped repel an invasion by the Quintessons.

 Devil's Due Publishing

 Arcee appeared in the Devil's Due third series of G.I.
 Joe vs. The Transformers.
 Grimlock, Arcee, Bumblebee, and Perceptor were sent to Earth to aid G.I.
 Joe in removing the influence of Cybertronian technology on Earth.
 When Cobra attacked the base, the Autobots helped repel the Cobra Battle Android Trooper armies.
 However, Cobra Commander was able to infiltrate the base and awaken the special project the government was working on - SerpentO.R, a cyborg created using DNA from many great warleaders and parts from Megatron.
 SerpentO.R. promptly turned on him and escaped to Cybertron via Spacebridge.
 The Autobots and a team of G.I.
 Joes led by Hawk pursued him.
 During this an attraction had been growing between Arcee and Bumblebee.
-This led to Bumblebee's death at the hands of SerpentO.R and Arcee and the others were captured.
-Freed by Snake Eyes, Arcee was part of the assault to rescue Prime and proved instrumental in SerpentO.R's (now controlled by Cobra Commander) defeat, ripping his chestpiece off and allowing Hawk to reach the Matrix, opening it and putting Cobra Commander in a coma.
+This led to Bumblebee's death at the hands of SerpentO.R as well as the capture of the group.
+Freed by Snake Eyes, Arcee was part of the assault to rescue Prime and proved instrumental in SerpentO.R's (now controlled by Cobra Commander) defeat, ripping his chest piece off and allowing Hawk to reach the Matrix, opening it and putting Cobra Commander in a coma.
 Arcee was seen mourning Bumblebee at the end.

 Dreamwave Productions

 During the years when Shockwave united most of Cybertron, Arcee was in a resistance group to his rule along with Kup, Blaster, Hot Rod and Wheelie.
-Later, after Shockwave's defeat, Arcee joined Ultra Magnus in trying to fortify one of Cybertron's moons – but her affections were the subject of a feud between Hot Rod and Springer.
+After Shockwave's defeat, Arcee joined Ultra Magnus in trying to fortify one of Cybertron's moons – but her affections were the subject of a feud between Hot Rod and Springer.